-The World Health Organization has classified the COVID-19 outbreak as a global health emergency.
-Since late 2019, the coronavirus as sickened over 200,000 people in more than 100 countries, and claimed over 8,000 lives around the globe.
+In January 2020, the World Health Organization classified the COVID-19 outbreak as a global health emergency.
+As of June 2020, the coronavirus sickened over 7 million people and claimed over 400,000 lives around the globe.
 During this period of adversity, we would like to encourage everyone to work together to fight this pandemic.
-We have chosen to support 3 nonprofit organizations whose global efforts are focused on lessening the spread and impact of the COVID-19 virus.
+We chose to support 3 nonprofit organizations whose global efforts were focused on lessening the spread and impact of the COVID-19 virus.

 Direct Relief is a humanitarian aid organization, active in all 50 states and more than 80 countries, with a mission to improve the health and lives of people affected by poverty or emergencies.
 To help combat COVID-19, Direct Relief is coordinating with public health authorities, nonprofit organizations and businesses globally to provide personal protective equipment and other essential items, such as protective masks, exam gloves, and isolation gowns, to health workers responding to coronavirus.
 Click here to read more.

 International Medical Corps is a global humanitarian organization dedicated to saving lives and relieving suffering through health care training and relief and development programs.
 Established in 1984 by volunteer doctors and nurses, International Medical Corps is a private, voluntary, nonpolitical, nonsectarian organization.
 For COVID-19, International Medical Corps is working with the World Health Organization and local and national ministries of health in more than 30 countries to provide expertise, equipment, training, and triage and treatment services.
 They are focused on regions where the disease has spread or where populations and health systems are particularly vulnerable, and are using a three-pronged approach to help at-risk countries and regions prepare for and respond to potential outbreaks of COVID-19 in low-resource settings.
 Click here to read more.